Gooey <-->

 So you’re sold on the idea of building an employee engagement calendar.
 Now what?
 Before putting pen to paper, consider what you want to achieve with your calendar — like improving teamwork, reducing turnover, or boosting engagement scores.

 Need some inspiration?
-Pre-order the 2024 HR Calendar — it contains meaningful holidays for a range of cultures and identities, critical HR compliance deadlines, and everything else you need to set your business and people up for success in the new year.
+Download the 2025 HR Calendar — it includes meaningful holidays for a range of cultures and identities, critical HR compliance deadlines, and everything else you need to set your business and people up for success in the new year.